snowplow-archive/snowplow.github.com/_posts/2016-03-04-iglu-r3-penny-black-released.md

 <h2 id="overview">1.
 Overview</h2>

-Scala Repo Server is a more powerful alternative to our static schema repository, and its API is a superset of that repository's API.
+[Scala Repo Server] [iglu-scala] is a more powerful alternative to our static schema repository, and its API is a superset of that repository's API.
 At the moment it offers the following additional features:

 * **Authentication:** in the static repo, anybody can view all schemas.
 Scala Repo Server supports both public documents and private documents which require a key to access.
 Multiple users with separate keys can use the same Scala Repo Server instance.
 Support for authenticated Iglu repos will be coming to Snowplow soon
 * **Schema validation:** in this server, attempts to upload an invalid schema will be rejected.
 This is in contrast with the static schema repository, which can hold invalid schemas, leading to errors at schema retrieval time